REGISTRATION

 Toiletries: Pack a towel, washcloth, toothbrush, toothpaste, skin lotion, shampoo, soap, razor, nail clippers, brush/comb, hair ties/barrettes, deodorant, mirror and toilet tissue.

-Clothes: T-shirts, shorts, a jacket, pants, warm-up suit, underwear, socks, shoes, thongs, sleepwear, swimsuit, and sweatbands/bandannas should get you through the week.
+Clothes: T-shirts, shorts, a jacket, pants, warm-up suit, underwear, socks, shoes, flip flops, sleepwear, swimsuit, and sweatbands/bandanas should get you through the week.

-Miscellaneous: Bring an alarm clock, spare glasses, sunglasses, a scouting knife, camera, film, watch, earplugs, ID, money, traveler’s checks, credit cards, journal, pens, pencils, stamps, address book, several plastic trash bags for rain protection and zip-lock bags.
+Miscellaneous: Bring an alarm clock, spare glasses, sunglasses, a scouting knife, watch, earplugs, ID, money, traveler’s checks, credit cards, several plastic trash bags for rain protection and zip-lock bags.
 Be sure to enclose everything in a water-tight plastic bag.

 Please put identification on everything you bring along on RAGBRAI.